Guide to Cinemas In Essex: from Big Chains to Independent Cinemas

 Parking available at Bond Street Multi Storey which is chargeable or you can park at Tesco for 3 hours with a £5 minimum spend.

 Movie Starr is a family run, independent cinema located on the seafront of Canvey Island with 4 screens.
 Free parking is available, but you need to enter your vehicle registration at the box office to register your number plate.
-Tickets are £6 Monday to Sunday and kids club tickets (relaxed screenings aimed at pre-schoolers) are £3.50 for both children and adults.
+Tickets are £5 Monday to Sunday and kids club tickets (relaxed screenings aimed at pre-schoolers) are £2 for both children and adults, plus 50p booking fee per person.

 An independently owned cinema claiming to be the only full time historic cinema in Essex.
 The 2 screen cinema is believed to have opened in 1931.
-Tickets cost £3, £4 or £5 depending on the film and how much it costs them to screen.
-You can bring your own food and drink in for a small surcharge, but there is a long list of food and drink which isn't allowed so check the website or buy from them.
+Tickets cost c.£5.99.
+You can bring your own food and drink in for a small surcharge, but there is a long list of food and drink which isn't allowed so check the website.
+Cash only onsite.

 Step-free access available, but currently there are no disabled toilets.